 It is a fast method to get your voice quickly temporarily deeper and sounding older.
-However, practicing these exercises regularly will provide a permanent deeper and hence older sounding voice.
+However, practising these exercises regularly will provide a permanent deeper and hence older sounding voice.
 10 minutes of such exercises daily will enhance your voice and should make a difference.

 Another exercise you can try to make yourself sound older than you actually are is yawning.
 It releases stress from your mouth muscles and relaxed muscles will create a richer, deeper and older voice impression.

-Practicing it right before starting recording will give you a temporarily older sounding voice similar to previously mentioned exercises.
+Practising it right before starting recording will give you a temporarily older sounding voice similar to previously mentioned exercises.

 Speaking from diaphragm

-Breathing from diaphragm is more effective at producing a lot of air since it is deeper breathing compared to when you are breathing using the chest only.
+Breathing from the diaphragm is more effective at producing a lot of air since it is deeper breathing compared to when you are breathing using the chest only.

 So, how do you know when you are breathing using your diaphragm or chest.
-When breathing through diaphragm which is a large muscle right below the chest you will feel as if your stomach is filling in.
+When breathing through the diaphragm which is a large muscle right below the chest you will feel as if your stomach is filling in.
 That is because the diaphragm is expanding and pushing down to allow more air to come in.
 When you are breathing from the chest it is going to be a quicker more shallow breathing and most notably your chest will rise a lot.

 When you are breathing from the diaphragm your chest will rise a bit as well, but it won’t be as noticeable and that is okay.
 Producing more air will make your voice sound deeper, more confident and older.

 Also, I mentioned that diaphragm is a muscle which means you can train it.
 To train diaphragm muscle, lay down on a flat surface such as a bed.
 Bend your legs through knees and put a heavier book on your belly.
 Now try breathing using the diaphragm.
-This exercise will strengthen your diaphragm muscle and make your voice more powerful and less squeaky.
+This exercise will strengthen your diaphragm muscle and make your voice stronger and less squeaky.

 Narrowing your glottis